DJUrsus/learn-rust/README.md

 - [x] I have read sections 1-10 (see hello.rs, enum-struct-tuple.rs, list*.rs, and
 syntax10.rs).

-- [x] I have written two FizzBuzz implementations (they run interleaved).
+- [x] I have written two FizzBuzz implementations &mdash; a fast one and a flexible one.

 - [ ] I am reading sections 11-19